 - (1) Requirement for final examinations: Final examinations will be given during the scheduled final examination period for each course, except in a course that has a character that renders a final examination unnecessary or impracticable.
-The head or chairperson of the academic department in which the course is offered determines when a final examination is not required. - (2) Change in final examination schedule: The Schedule of Final Examinations for all colleges (except Law and Veterinary Medicine), and the Institute of Aviation is prepared and published by the Office of the Registrar.
-The schedule is found online at www.fms.illinois.edu/FinalExams.
+The head or chairperson of the academic department in which the course is offered determines when a final examination is not required. - (2) Change in final examination schedule: The Schedule of Final Examinations for all colleges (except Law and Veterinary Medicine) is prepared and published by the Office of the Registrar (http://registrar.illinois.edu/final-exam-schedule-public).